sherzberg/docker-workshop/pages/basic_docker_commands.md

 Exercises
 ---------

- * Using `fig log` check the stdout of a container
+ * Using `docker logs` check the stdout of a container
- * Try out `fig attach` on a detached running container
+ * Try out `docker attach` on a detached running container
  * With an interactive container, pipe the output to a file or another bash command